fjvallarino/monomer/tasks.md

   - Rename resultWidget to resultNode

 Next
+  - Add documentation header in source files
+  - Add documentation to all exported functions
   - Review after documenting
     - Remove IsString for WidgetType?
     - KeyReleased / BtnReleased is inconsistent.
 Use a single convention.